Ambattur: Ambattur Industrial Estate

 The Ambattur Industrial Estate, spread over an area of 1,430 acres (4.9 km2), houses about 1,800 units and is the biggest small scale industrial estate in South Asia.
 It was commissioned in the year 1964 by the Government of Tamil Nadu.
 Companies like Britannia Industries, TI Cycles of India, Dunlop, and TVS have their plants in Ambattur.
 Tata Communications has its satellite earth station at the Ambattur–Red Hills road, known as wireless among the locals.
 Jaya TV, Vijay TV, Asianet and Kairali relay signals from this facility.
+Leading English-language daily The New Indian Express has its corporate office in Ambatur Industrial Estate.
 The Heavy Vehicles Factory (HVF) in Avadi, which manufactures military tanks, is just 5 km from this place, adding to its importance.
 A railway concrete sleeper manufacturing company is located near the Ambattur railway station.
 Textile industries such as Ambattur Clothing Limited (ACL) and Bombay Fashions have their facilities here and employ thousands of women.
 The units in the Industrial Estate generate a combined annual revenue of over ₹ 35,000 million.

 The Industrial Estate has a bus terminus.
 The Ambattur Estate terminus and the maintenance centre with a capacity of 100 buses were opened in 1967.
 However, as of 2012, the centre handles 125 buses a day, with a staff count of 1,100.